pji/thurible/docs/source/introduction.rst

     splash = Splash('spam')
     print(splash, end='', flush=True)

-Do you have to add the :attr:end and :attr:flush attributes to the :func:print?
+Do you have to add the :attr:`end` and :attr:`flush` attributes to the :func:`print`?
 Yes.
 Or, at least, it works better if you do.
-Without :attr:end, :func:print will add a new line after it prints the panel, which will cause the top of the panel to scroll up off the top of the terminal window.
-Without :attr:flush, :func:print may delay printing the panel until there is more text to display in the terminal, causing your panel to be displayed after it is relevant to the user.
+Without :attr:`end`, :func:`print` will add a new line after it prints the panel, which will cause the top of the panel to scroll up off the top of the terminal window.
+Without :attr:`flush`, :func:`print` may delay printing the panel until there is more text to display in the terminal, causing your panel to be displayed after it is relevant to the user.

-Using :func:print to display the panel only shows the panel in the terminal.
+Using :func:`print` to display the panel only shows the panel in the terminal.
 It won't all users to interact with the panel by, for example scrolling through its text or selecting a menu option.
 While it's possible to create your own code for handling that, the easiest way to